What's happened

 How we got here

-The indictment follows the shooting of Brian Thompson on December 4, 2024, as he arrived for a conference.
-Mangione, a 26-year-old Ivy League graduate, was arrested after a five-day manhunt.
+The indictment follows the shooting of Brian Thompson on December 4, 2024, as he arrived for an investor conference.
+Mangione, a 26-year-old from a prominent family, was arrested after a five-day manhunt.
 The case has raised concerns in the business community and among health insurance critics.

 Go deeper

-- What are the implications of seeking the death penalty?
+- What are the implications of the death penalty in this case?

 Common question